When you create a new table, you can specify which storage engine

 If you try to use a storage engine that is not compiled in or that

 is compiled in but deactivated, MySQL instead creates a table

 using the default storage engine.
 For example, in a replication

-tables for maximum safety, but the slave servers use other storage
+tables for maximum safety, but the replica servers use other

-engines for speed at the expense of durability or concurrency.
+storage engines for speed at the expense of durability or

 By default, a warning is generated whenever